Daily Demonstrators: The Civil Rights Movement in Mennonite Homes and Sanctuaries

 I hold a dual PhD in History and Religious Studies from Northwestern University (2008).

 I have concluded a research project on Fresh Air rural hosting programs in which white rural families hosted African-American children from the inner city.
 I traced how the host families' perceptions of the children changed during the course of the twentieth century as a means to explain the persistence of racism in the U.S.

 I am now engaged in a new book project, Devout Demonstrators: Religious Resources and Social Protest Movements, in which I explore the complex and often violence-inducing dynamics of bringing prayer, song, liturgy, and religious vestments into the midst of social protest.
-I examine the following eight movements: U.S. abolitionism, Indian independence, U.S. civil rights, Bolivian base ecclesial communities, Polish solidarity, South African anti-apartheid, and South Dakotan Water protectors.
+I examine the following eight movements: U.S. abolitionism, Indian independence, U.S. civil rights, Brazilian base ecclesial communities, Polish solidarity, South African anti-apartheid, and South Dakotan Water protectors.

 To see my thoughts on the future of African-American Studies at the University of Montana, go to this clip from a talk at the Black Studies reunion.